devshanker09/watchdog/README.md

 WatchDog is a spyware app that can steal Photos, Call logs, Messages and Personal information from your smartphone.
-Runs on android versions lesser than 5.0 (Lollipop)
+Runs on android versions lesser than 5.0 (Lollipop).